slapec/yaat/README.md

     but you should not return every cell in every row.
 Use the `hidden` property for those columns which should be skipped from rendering and also leave those values out from rows.

-    `key` indicates column key, which can be anything. `value` will be placed on the rendered table.
+    - `"key"` indicates column key, which can be anything.

+    - `"value"` will be placed on the rendered table.

-    Use the key `order` to indicate if the column is ordered.
+    - Use the key `"order"` to indicate if the column is ordered.
 Value `0` stands for unordered, `1` is for ascending and `2` is for descending order.

-    Leave `"order"` or `"hidden"` keys out if you don't wish to let the user change their value (their toggle buttons will not be rendered).
+    - Leave `"order"` or `"hidden"` keys out if you don't wish to let the user change their value (their toggle buttons will not be rendered).

-    `rows` contains every result rows. `id` field should be unique for each row (so you should use some primary key here). `values` array contains the actual row cells.
+    - `"rows"` contains every result rows. `id` field should be unique for each row (so you should use some primary key here). `values` array contains the actual row cells.

-    `pages.list` object contains pages as an array.
-In it the `key` is used as page offset (passed to `$scope.loadPage()`) and `value` is rendered on the UI.
+    - `pages.list` object contains pages as an array.
+In it the `"key"` is used as page offset (passed to `$scope.loadPage()`) and `value` is rendered on the UI.

-    `pages.current` is the key of the current page in the `pages.list` array.
+    - `pages.current` is equal to the `"key"` of the current page in the `pages.list` array.
        It is rendered non-clickable.

 -   `offset`